Skip to main content.

 ~10% - Planning for and initiating new clinical research projects including IRB application development and management

-Interested applicants should email a current CV, cover letter, and two letters of reference to our Continuing Education Coordinator Shaya Johnson, BA at sjohnson58@kumc.edu.
+Interested applicants should email a current CV, cover letter, and two letters of reference to Ms. Sarah Wallace at swallace8@kumc.edu.
 ERAS letters of reference are acceptable.

-Per NRMP regulations and policies, we are unable to review application materials prior to the conclusion of SOAP at 9:00 PM ET on March 20.
-Applicants who are participating in SOAP should not submit applications prior to this time as it represents a MATCH violation for the applicant.
+Per NRMP regulations and policies, we are unable to review application materials prior to the conclusion of SOAP at 9:00 PM ET on March 19, 2026.
+Applicants who are participating in SOAP should not submit applications prior to this time as it represents a MATCH violation for the applicant, and we are unable to meet with those SOAP-participating applicants for interviews/to discuss specifics of the fellowship before 9:00 PM ET on March 19, 2026.

 Contact